Abul Asad

 Abul Asad (born 1942) is a Bangladeshi writer and journalist.
 He was the editor of one of the oldest national dailies in Bangladesh, The Daily Sangram.
 He is admired by Muslim youth of Bangladesh for his thriller series, Saimum Series.
 He is also known as an Islamic thinker and intellectual in Bangladesh.

 Abul Asad's cultural activities are largely guided by patriotism and devotion to Islamic ideology.
 He is one of the renowned cultural activists, who devoted their intellectual capabilities to nurture cultural and ideological heritage in Bangladesh.
 He is involved with many socio-cultural and professional organisations.
 He is the President of Bangla Sahittya Parishad (BSP), Chairman of Bangladesh Islamic Centre (BIC).
 He was a director of Bangladesh Sangbad Sangstha (BSS) and a member of Bangladesh Press Council.

-Abul Asad earned a good name in the field of journalism.
 His regular sub-editorial 'Durbin' has been receiving widespread appreciation.

-Although a successful journalist, Abul Asad is much more known and admired for his thriller series 'Saimum'.
+Although a successful journalist, Abul Asad is more known for his thriller series 'Saimum'.
 Books of this series added a new dimension to Bengali literature.
 It combines heritage, passion and ideology, and inspires the reader to devote his/her life, deeds and love to Islam.
 He started this famous series in 1972 and has published 62 novels so far.